Czh3/NGSTools/README.md

 Author: Czh3 <zhangchao3@hotmail.com>

   High-throughput sequencing technology is repaidly becoming the standrd method for genomics, transcriptomic and epigenetics.
 The down stream data analysis is sophisticated because of the unprecedented data throughput.
-This NGSTools helps you to do this by writing a few line of scripts.
+This NGSTools helps you to do this easily by writing a few line of scripts.

-For illumina sequencing platform:
+###For illumina sequencing platform:
 * Hiseq 2000
 * Hiseq 2500
 * HiseqX-Ten/Five